 There is Only One God

 The bible also assures us that there are not multiple gods but one only.
-“Hear, O Israel: The LORD our God is one LORD” (Deut 6:4).
-The apostle Paul wrote, “…that there is none other God but one.
-For though there be that are called gods, whether in heaven or in earth, (as there be gods many, and lords many,) But to us there is one God, the Father, of whom are all things, and we in him; and one Lord Jesus Christ, by whom are all things, and we by him” (1 Cor 8:4-6).
-And to Timothy, he wrote, “For there is one God, and one mediator between God and men, the man Christ Jesus” (1 Tim 2:5).
+“Hear, O Israel: The LORD our God is one LORD” (Deut 6:4 RSV).
+The apostle Paul wrote, “…’there is no God but one’.
+Indeed, even though there may be so-called gods in heaven or on earth – as in fact there are many gods and many lords – yet for us there is one God, the Father, from whom are all things and for whom we exist, and one Lord Jesus Christ, through whom are all things and through whom we exist” (1 Cor 8:4-6).
+And to Timothy, he wrote, “For there is one God; there is also one mediator between God and humankind, Christ Jesus, himself human” (1 Tim 2:5).